WordPress/gutenberg/docs/data/data-core-editor.md

  * blocks: Block objects to insert.
  * index: Index at which block should be inserted.
- * rootUID: Optional root UID of block list to insert.
+ * rootClientId: Optional root cliente ID of block list on which to insert.

 ### showInsertionPoint